fts(3) — Linux manual page

 directories as they walk the file hierarchy.
 This has the

-side-effect that an application cannot rely on being in
+side-effect that an application cannot rely on being in any

-any particular directory during the traversal.
-This
+particular directory during the traversal.
+This option

-will not change the current directory.
-Note that
+change the current directory.
+Note that applications

-applications should not themselves change their current
+should not themselves change their current directory and

-specified and absolute pathnames were provided as
+absolute pathnames were provided as arguments to

-arguments to fts_open().
+fts_open().

 FTS_NOSTAT